Selling a Trucking Company

 Andrew Rogerson; Sacramento, CA

-is a business owner of 39+ years.
-This includes successfully owning and operating 5 businesses.
+is a business owner of 40+ years.
+This includes successfully owning and operating five businesses.
 Andrew is a Certified Mergers & Acquisition Professional (CM&AP), Mergers & Acquisition Master Intermediary (M&AMI), Lifetime Certified Business Broker (LCBB), author of 4 books, and he gives speaking presentations on request.

-Andrew helps business owners with a business in California, value and sell their business in the Lower Middle Market or with a value from $1m to $50m.
+Andrew helps business owners with a business in California value and sell it in the Lower Middle Market or with Gross Revenue from $2 million to $100 million.

 YOUR SACRAMENTO CALIFORNIA BUSINESS INTERMEDIARY